-This nature reserve is part of the Teno Rural Park (Parque Rural de Teno) and its beauty is simply stunning, which is why it belongs to our favourite places on Tenerife.
+This nature reserve is part of the Teno Rural Park (Parque Rural de Teno) and its beauty is simply stunning, This is why it belongs to our favourite places on Tenerife.
 In Punta de Teno you get good weather with a lot of sunshine and warm temperatures throughout the year – in theory this part of the region already belongs to the south of the island.

 This cinematic spot with impressive rock formations, crystal clear water and a seemingly eternal view over the Atlantic Ocean, reaching La Gomera und La Palma, will overwhelm you.

-Where is Punta de Teno in Tenerife
+Where is Punta de Teno Tenerife

 Punta de Teno is situated about 9 km west of Buenavista del Norte, within the Teno Rural Park.
 This million-year-old volcanic massif extends over 8,063 hectares and 1,300 meters in altitude and is mostly surrounded by the sea.
 The entire Teno Rural Park is a protected area which has preserved its special ecological, scenic and cultural treasures.
 It is one of the most beautiful natural spaces in Tenerife with spectacular massifs, cliffs, deep gorges and large laurel forests.

-How to get to Punta de Teno
+How to get to Punta de Teno Tenerife

 Driving to Punta de Teno

 You have to take the coastal road TF-445 from Buenavista del Norte to Punta de Teno.
 Certainly one of the most impressive roads all over Tenerife and in some places not entirely harmless.
 Warning signs remind you of the permanent risk of falling rocks due to erosion, so you should always drive slowly and extremely carefully.
 We want to point out that on rainy and windy days we generally advise not to do this excursion.